Associate Professor of Investigative Journalism

 Deborah Nelson is a Pulitzer Prize-winning journalist who joined the Merrill faculty in 2006 after five years as the Washington investigations editor for The Los Angeles Times.
 Before that, she reported for the Washington Post, Seattle Times and Chicago Sun-Times.

 Nelson co-authored a Pulitzer series in Seattle that exposed widespread problems in the federal government’s Indian Housing Program.
 She co-edited Pulitzer series at the L.A.
 Times on the deadly accident record of the Marine Harrier, and at the Post on the deaths of more than 200 children under the watch of child protective services.
 Her science reporting also has received national honors.
-As a freelance reporter for Reuters, she recently co-authored “The Uncounted,” on antibiotic resistance, and “Water’s Edge,” a Reuters series on the present-day consequences of climate change that won awards last year from the Society of Professional Journalists, National Press Club and National Academies of Sciences and American Association for the Advancement of Science.
+As a freelance reporter for Reuters, she recently co-authored “The Uncounted,” on antibiotic resistance, and “Water’s Edge,” on the present-day consequences of climate change that won awards from the Society of Professional Journalists, National Press Club and National Academies of Sciences and American Association for the Advancement of Science.

 Her critically acclaimed book, “The War Behind Me” (Basic Books 2008), documents the cover-up of U.S. war crimes in Vietnam and profiles the soldiers who tried to stop the atrocities.